Proposed non-residential prices

 From small businesses to major community assets, the higher proposed prices in our 2025–30 pricing proposal will impact all businesses differently.
-You can make a difference.
-Have your say during the public consultation process conducted by the Independent Pricing and Regulatory Tribunal (IPART).
+Customers had their say during the public consultation process conducted by the Independent Pricing and Regulatory Tribunal (IPART).

 Our 2025–30 price proposal outlines the services and increased costs that both residential and non-residential customers may expect from 1 July 2025.
 It includes: